 Remember that health apps can be broadly categorized into two categories.

 The other category helps you access health information like low-cal meal plans, workout routines, and nutrition data on food labels.

 2. Consider Sponsored Health Apps

-Harvard University, University of Oregon and University of California have health-focused apps that help students combat stress, build sex-positive attitudes, and track health initiatives and programs offered by the institutes.
+Harvard University, University of Oregon, and the University of California have health-focused apps that help students combat stress, build sex-positive attitudes, and track health initiatives and programs offered by the institutes.

 Wellocracy.com compares various health, nutrition, and fitness apps and helps you decide on the best one for your needs.

 3. Make Use of Fitness Tracking

 Fitness tracking apps count the number of footsteps and stairs climbed, measure the distance walked, monitor heart rate, and calculate calories burnt by your daily activity.

-Seeing what you’ve actually accomplished can be motivating enough to get off the couch and start moving.
+Seeing what you’ve accomplished can motivate you to get off the couch and start moving.

-The sensors can capture varied data whether you are walking, jogging, cycling, or dashing to catch the last bus home.
+The sensors can capture varied data, whether walking, jogging, cycling, or dashing to catch the last bus home.

 4. Share Your Goals and Win Applause